estk/log4rs/docs/Configuration.md

   limit: 10 mb
 ```

+For `time`, it has three field, _interval_, _modulate_ and _max_random_delay_.

-For `time`, the `limit` field is a string which defines the time to roll the
+The _interval_ field is a string which defines the time to roll the
 file.
-The limit field supports the following units(second will be used if the
+The interval field supports the following units(second will be used if the
 unit is not specified), case does not matter:

 - second[s]